starkdg/reventis/README.md

 * Efficient range query.
 Get all results within a specified range.

-* Add/remove categories to individual events.
+* Add/remove categories on individual events.
 Include only results in a range query that fall in certain specified categories.

 * Purge all that events that fall before a specific time stamp.

 * Delete a block of events in a certain range.

-* Basic object tracking (since v0.3.0) with the ability to update coordinates for specific object ids,  query for all objects that fall in a specific location and time limits, or query for all locations of an object.
+* Basic object tracking (since v0.3.0) with the ability to update coordinates for specific object ids,  query for all objects that fall in a specific location and time limits, or query for history of an object.

 ## Installation Instructions